Its called Amiga life when you power up your Amiga computer and you are greeted with an unexplainable error.

 The ZZ9000AX Amiga sound card for the ZZ9000 graphics card

 There is a sound card for the ZZ9000 Amiga graphics card called the ZZ9000AX.
-It is a small soundcard that is attached directly to the graphics card.
+It is a small soundcard that is attached directly to the ZZ9000 Amiga Zorro slot graphics card.

 I had some problems with the ZZ9000AX

-Keep in mind that I am running the card on an unofficial Amiga motherboard so that might be the case (A4000TX) and not the fault of the soundcard.
+Keep in mind that I am running the card on an unofficial Amiga motherboard (A4000TX).
+So the reason for me having problems might be because of that and not the fault of the soundcard.

 Finding a solution